RileyXX/MeijerAutoCouponClipper/README.md

 ## How to edit:

 1. Open the text file you created with the code
-2. Replace or add categories manually in line 2
-3. Replace the maxCoupons value in line 1 with your desired amount of coupons to clip.
+2. Replace the maxCoupons value in line 1 with your desired amount of coupons to clip.
 (150) for example
+3. Replace or add categories manually in line 2 (make sure to use the same format using quotes around each category and a comma seperator)
 4. Save the .txt file

 ## Notes/Limitations: